Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data

 \section{Abstract}

-Mobile digital health (mHealth) studies often collect multiple within-day self-reported assessments of participants' behaviour and health.
-Indexed by time of day, these assessments can be treated as functional observations of continuous, truncated, ordinal, and binary type.
-We develop covariance estimation and principal component analysis for mixed-type functional data like that.
-We propose a semiparametric Gaussian copula model that assumes a generalized latent non-paranormal process generating observed mixed-type functional data and defining temporal dependence via a latent covariance.
-The smooth estimate of latent covariance is constructed via Kendall's Tau bridging method that incorporates smoothness within the bridging step.
-The approach is then extended with methods for handling both dense and sparse sampling designs, calculating subject-specific latent representations of observed data, latent principal components and principal component scores.
-Importantly, the proposed framework handles all four mixed types in a unified way.
-Simulation studies show a competitive performance of the proposed method under both dense and sparse sampling designs.
-The method is applied to data from 497 participants of National Institute of Mental Health Family Study of the Mood Disorder Spectrum to characterize the differences in within-day temporal patterns of mood in individuals with the major mood disorder subtypes including Major Depressive Disorder, and Type 1 and 2 Bipolar Disorder. \\
+Mobile health studies often collect multiple within-day self-reported assessments of participants' behavior and well-being on different scales such as physical activity (continuous), pain levels (truncated), mood states (ordinal), and life events (binary).
+These assessments, when indexed by time of day, can be treated as functional data of different types—continuous, truncated, ordinal, and binary.
+We develop a functional principal component analysis that deals with all four types of functional data in a unified manner.
+It employs a semiparametric Gaussian copula model, assuming a generalized latent non-paranormal process as the underlying mechanism for these four types of functional data.
+We specify latent temporal dependence using a covariance estimated through Kendall's $\tau$ bridging method, incorporating smoothness during the bridging process.
+Simulation studies demonstrate the method's competitive performance under both dense and sparse sampling conditions.
+We then apply this approach to data from 497 participants in the National Institute of Mental Health Family Study of the Mood Disorder Spectrum to characterize within-day temporal patterns of mood differences among individuals with major mood disorder subtypes, including Major Depressive Disorder, Type 1, and Type 2 Bipolar Disorder.